Earth... The Vinyl Frontier

 Revolver Records

-While I haven't personally visited Revolver Records, their MySpace site mentions that they stock over 12,000 records, including 5000+ that sell for $1.
-The latter also features a video tour of the store.
+While I haven't personally visited Revolver Records, but they stock over 25,000 records, including a huge bargain section.

 Southwest corner of 35th Avenue and Buckeye Road